-The DRAFT Strategic Plan for Kea Conservation describes the Kea Conservation Trust’s (KCT) direction for the conservation and management of kea in NZ.
-The strategy is made up of three strategic objectives;
+“All About Kea – a framework to focus kea conservation initiatives” describes the Kea Conservation Trust’s (KCT) direction for the conservation and management of kea in NZ.

-- Population size, trends, dynamics and genetics are understood.
+- Population size, trends and dynamics are understood.

-- Positive public perception and awareness of kea is increased.
+- Positive public perception and awareness of kea is increased among all stakeholders.

-The aim of the plan is to document current knowledge about kea (population status and threats), highlight knowledge gaps which need to be filled and to provide a detailed project list to address threats.
+The aim of the document is to report on current kea knowledge (population status and threats), highlight knowledge gaps which need to be filled and to provide a detailed project and activities list to address each focal area.
 The plan is not only to be used by the KCT but is a community document which will enable other individuals, communities and organisations passionate about kea, to join in on efforts to ensure the species survival.